peteamiri/Tutorials/Cloud Computing/AWS/OverView/README.md

 # WorkMail

-Amazon WorkMail was formerly known as Zocalo.
-It is a managed email and calendaring service that runs in Cloud.
+Amazon WorkMail is a managed email and calendaring service that runs in Cloud.
 It provides security controls and is designed to work with your existing PC and Mac-based Outlook clients including the prepackaged Click-to-Run versions.
 It also works with mobile clients that speak the Exchange ActiveSync protocol.

 Its migration tool allows to move mailboxes from on-premises email servers to the service, and works with any device that supports the Microsoft Exchange ActiveSync protocol, such as Apple’s iPad and iPhone, Google Android, and Windows Phone.